nCoda/lychee/README.md

 1. Set up a Lychee virtualenv by following the steps in the "Install for Development" section.
-1. Clone *Fujian* (*not* into the Lychee directory) from git@jameson.adjectivenoun.ca:ncoda/fujian.git
+1. Clone *Fujian* (*not* into the Lychee directory) from git@jameson.adjectivenoun.ca:ncoda/fujian.git The top-level Lychee directory and the Fujian directory should probably be siblings (that is, they should be contained in the same directory).
-1. Checkout the "ncoda" branch: ``git checkout ncoda``.
+1. From the "fujian" directory, checkout the "ncoda" branch: ``git checkout ncoda``.
 This branch has a minor change that allows Lychee to run, which should not be pushed to GitHub.
 (If we do accidentally push it to GitHub, it's not a problem, just useless to everyone not using *Fujian* with nCoda).
 1. Run ``pip install "tornado<5"`` (with the double quote marks) to install *Tornado*.
 1. Run ``pip install -e .`` in the ``fujian`` directory to install *Fujian*.